 Foot Scrub and Balm

 Oh my gosh!
 What a fabulous products.
 The foot scrub and balm is only sublime.
 And, the seasoning is delish excellent replacement for salt.

 This delicate sea plant has had a steadfast place in Irish homes and kitchens for many generations.
-It is still used to relieve sore throats, colds and coughs as it has both antiviral and expectorant properties (it helps to expel phlegm).
-The pre-soaked carrageen can be boiled in water or milk and strained, before adding honey and ginger as a home remedy for sore throats and chest congestions.
+It is still used to relieve sore throats, colds and coughs as it has both antiviral and expectorant properties.

-These khaki-red fronds pack a punch with their nutritional capacity, containing all trace elements necessary for humans.
-Carrageen contains vitamins C, A and B12, potassium, calcium, iron as well as being a great source of protein (Carrageen consists of 11-18% protein).
-The high levels of Iodine found in it, assists in regulating the metabolism through the thyroid gland, and thus can be used to aid weight loss or gain as well as increasing energy levels.
+Carrageen moss packs a punch with its nutritional capacity.
+It is a fantastic source of protein, consisting of 11-18%, contains vitamins C, A and B12, as well as potassium, calcium and iron.
+Its high levels of iodine assist in regulating metabolism through the thyroid gland, and thus can be used to aid weight loss or gain as well as increasing energy levels.
 Healthy thyroid function is also essential for children’s growth and brain development.
-Recent research has found that magnesium, which is contained in carrageen can inhibit the process that leads to high blood pressure.
+Recent research found that magnesium, which is contained in carrageen, can also inhibit the process that leads to high blood pressure.